sagemath/trac_to_gh/Issue 4216.md

 # Issue 4216: [with patch, needs review] use sage-native-execute to run 'convert' in animate.py

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4216

 Original creator: jhpalmieri